 Holders of Class A Series 1 Preferred Shares have the right, at their option, to convert their shares into cumulative, floating rate Class A Preferred Shares, Series 2 ["Series 2 Preferred Shares"], subject to certain conditions, on March 31, 2021 and on March 31 every five years thereafter.
-As at December 31, 2020, and December 31, 2019, there were 2,887,147 Series 1 Preferred Shares and 1,112,853 Series 2 Preferred Shares outstanding with a total carrying value of \$97,394.
+On March 31, 2021, 399,700 of the outstanding Series 1 Preference Shares were tendered for conversion, on a one-for-one basis, into Series 2 Preference Shares, while 497,388 of the outstanding Series 2 Preference Shares were tendered for conversion, on a one-for-one basis, into Series 1 Preference Shares.
+As at December 31, 2021, there were 2,984,835 Series 1 Preferred Shares [2020 - 2,887,147] and 1,015,165 Series 2 Preferred Shares [2020 - 1,112,853] outstanding with an aggregate carrying value of \$97,394.

-Holders of the Class A Series 1 Preferred Shares receive a cumulative quarterly fixed dividend at a rate equal to the five year Government of Canada yield plus 2.07%.
+Holders of the Class A Series 1 Preferred Shares receive a cumulative quarterly fixed dividend at a rate equal to the five-year Government of Canada yield plus 2.07%.
 The dividend rate may be reset every five years, as and when approved by the Board of Directors.
-The current dividend rate on the Class A Series 1 Preferred Shares is 2.79% annually for a new five-year term ending March 31, 2021.
+The current dividend rate on the Class A Series 1 Preferred Shares is 2.895% annually for a new five-year term ending March 31, 2026.

-Holders of the Class A Series 2 Preferred Shares will be entitled to receive cumulative quarterly floating dividends at a rate equal to the three month Government of Canada Treasury bill yield plus 2.07%, as and when declared by the Board of Directors.
+Holders of the Class A Series 2 Preferred Shares will be entitled to receive cumulative quarterly floating dividends at a rate equal to the three-month Government of Canada Treasury bill yield plus 2.07%, as and when declared by the Board of Directors.